⏲ The Time it takes

 Present Day

-I remembered this trip just the other night when I logged off for the day, and had this small moment of "Well that worked out nicely"...All the connectivity: the remote access, virtual desktop stuff, all the Zoom and MS Teams calls etc, They'd had actually gone really well, even with stakeholders and partners scattered around the country.
+This memorable trip came to mind once again just the other night when I logged off for the day.
+Things had gone well, and had this small moment of "Everything worked! ...All the connectivity: the remote access, virtual desktop stuff, all the Zoom and MS Teams calls etc. It all worked really well, even with stakeholders and partners scattered across multiple countries.

-For some reason, my mind ran back to the infamous 1995 London trip, the ruined laptop - and specifically, the kind of connectivity we had to deal with back then:
+The smoothness of it all.
+For some reason, my mind ran back to that infamous 1995 London trip, the ruined laptop - and specifically, the kind of connectivity we had to deal with back then:

 We spent evenings in our hotel rooms with our heavy crude laptops, dialing in - yes dialing overseas with a 2400 baud modem - to our company's PineMail server back in Washington DC, so we could keep up with work.